Samsung/cotopaxi/README.md

 There are some known issues or limitations caused by using scapy as network library:

-* testing services running on the same machine can results in issues occurred by not delivering some packets,
+* testing services running on the same machine can result in issues occurred by not delivering some packets,
 * multiple tools running against the same target can result in interference between them (packets may be indicated as a response to another request).